 We’ve seen this show many times, but still love the dark ambiance and interactive show.
 If you are lucky enough to be chosen for the wand fitting, you are presented the wand but are under no obligation to buy it.
 If you don’t want the wand just return it to any clerk at the store.

-After the show is complete, you are ushered into Ollivanders where you can peruse the various wands available for purchase.
 There are interactive wands that look like those of popular characters like Voldemort, Harry Potter, Hermione Granger, and more.
-Or you can choose an interactive wand not featured in the movies based on the type of “wood” used to make it.
-Some examples are birch, ivy, and willow, plus there are many more options.
+Or choose an interactive wand not featured in the movies, but instead based on the type of “wood” and core used to make it.

-How Much Is A Wizarding World Of Harry Potter Interactive Wand?
+How Much Do Wizarding World Of Harry Potter Interactive Wands Cost?

-At time of publishing an interactive wand at the Wizarding World of Harry Potter costs $55.
-Each interactive wand comes with a beautiful box to safely store your wand and a map of all the interactive magic spots within the Wizarding World of Harry Potter.
+As of February 2023, Wizarding World of Harry Potter interactive wands, regardless of exact design, cost $63.
+Each interactive wand comes with a beautiful box to safely store your wand plus a map of all the interactive magic spots within the Wizarding World of Harry Potter.
 Check current prices and available options here.

 Where Can I Use The Interactive Wand?